DSpace/RestContract/statistics.md

 - `scope`: The UUID of a specific DSpace container (site, community or collection) to which the search has to be limited.
 - `configuration`: The name of a Discovery configuration that was used by the search.
 - `appliedFilters`: An array of search filters  used to filter the result set.
 For more information take a look at the [search documentation](search-endpoint.md#matching-dspace-objects-search-results).
-- `page`: An object that describes the pagination status.
-For more information take a look at the [pagination documentation](README.md#Pagination).
-- `sort`: An object that describes the sort status.
-For more information take a look at the [pagination documentation](README.md#Pagination).

 ### Status codes:

 - `201` Created: if the operation succeeded
-- `422` Unprocessable Entity: if any of the parameters are missing or invalid.
+- `400` Bad request: if any of the required parameters are missing, or any parameters are invalid.

 ### Example search: